Ditaji Kambundji: 2023-2024: European U23 champion

 In 2023, Kambundji improved her national record in the 60 m hurdles to 7.81 s in winning gold at the Swiss Indoor Championships.
 At the European Indoor Championships in Istanbul, she won a bronze medal in the 60 m hurdles, running a time of 7.91 s.

 At the 2023 European U23 Championships in Espoo, Kambundji won gold over the 100 m hurdles in a new personal best and championship record of 12.68 s.
 In August, she ran a new European U23 record and national record of 12.47 s in winning the final of the 100 m hurdles at the CITIUS Meeting, beating the mark of 12.51 s she had set in the heats.
 Later that month, she competed at the World Championships in Budapest, placing seventh in the final.

 The following year, Kambundji won her first Diamond League in Doha on 10 May, narrowly beating Tonea Marshall to the win in 12.49 s.
 She won again at the Golden Spike Ostrava on 28 May, running 12.63 s.
 At the European Championships in Rome, she won a silver medal in the 100 m hurdles, improving her own European U23 record to 12.40 s to finish behind Cyrena Samba-Mayela.
 In August, Kambundji competed at the Paris Olympics, where she ran 12.68 s to finish fifth in her semi-final.

+Ditaji Kambundji, Diamond League Final in Zurich 2025.